craws/OpenAtlas/install/container/install.md

     podman compose logs -f discovery  # OpenAtlas Discovery frontend logs
     ```

-## Gunicorn and Traefik Variant (PoC)
+## Gunicorn Variant (PoC)

-An additional experimental stack is available for testing OpenAtlas behind Traefik with Gunicorn instead of Apache.
-It uses the same PostgreSQL, database initialization, and OpenAtlas Discovery services as the default setup.
+An additional experimental stack is available for testing OpenAtlas with Gunicorn instead of Apache.
+It uses the same PostgreSQL, database initialization, and OpenAtlas Discovery services as the default setup, and publishes the application directly on port 8081.

 ### Development dependencies